tromer/signal_processing/README.rst

 Background
 ----------------
-This module introduces a natural interface for signal processing.
+This module introduces a natural interface for signal processing, as well as various signal processing functions.
-It also introduces some signal processing functions. it's heavily based on numpy, scipy, and uses pint for units support.
+It's based on numpy, scipy, and uses pint for units support.

 Motivation
 -----------------------
-Scipy has great mathematical tools, but doesn't have a natural interface for signal processing.
+Scipy has great mathematical tools, but it lacks a * natural interface * for signal processing.

-One want to think of a signal as a continuous data (the interface), not vector of samples (internal implementation).
-One also want to think with physical units of the data.
+    * A signal as a continuous data (the interface), not vector of samples (internal implementation).
+    * A signal should support physical unit. it's a measurement!

 Data types - the interface for signal processing
 ----------------------------------------------------
 the package introduces a few data types to represent different datas easily and efficiently:

-1. ContinuousData - every continuous data, like signals.
+1) Object that represent continuous data such as voice recording (a signal). other examples:

+    - continuous spatial measurement.
+Such as mountain's profile.
+    - continuous kinematic measurement: position of something as a function of time.
+    - a distribution (continuous histogram)
-2. Segments - a quantisation / clustering / finding areas of interest
+    - a spectrum of another signal (FFT).

-within signals
+2) Object that represent segments of interest within a signal, such as:

+    - times and amplitudes of pulses of energy in an electromagnetic signal.
+    - locations of seismic bursts in a continuous seismic measurement.
+    - cluster: ranges that contain most of the value in a continuous distribution.

+The use of these objects eliminates irrelevant information and thus simplifies the code.

 Processes
 -------------------
-various processes to manipulate ContinuousData and Segments: frequency filtering, adjoining segments together, filtering by some properties. automatic parameters finding for various processes (thresholds)
+various processes to manipulate ContinuousData and Segments:

+    - frequency filtering, modulations, demodulatioins
+    - Auto noise level detection, threshold operations, algorithms to cope with noise.

 How to proceed
 -------------------

 1. look at the code examples.
-2. read the documentation of ContinuousData and Segments. it explains the they way this package percieves signals.
+2. read the documentation of ContinuousData, ContinuousDataEven and Segments. it explains the they way this package percieves signals.

 naming conventions
 ---------------------------------